Operation Onymous

 Operation Onymous was an international law enforcement operation targeting darknet markets and other hidden services operating on the Tor network.

 Background

-Operation Onymous was formed as a joint law enforcement operation between the Federal Bureau of Investigation (FBI) and the European Union Intelligence Agency Europol.
-The international effort also included the United States Department of Homeland Security, Immigration and Customs Enforcement (ICE), and Eurojust.
+Operation Onymous was formed as a joint law enforcement operation between the United States' Federal Bureau of Investigation and the European Union's Europol.
+The international effort also included the U.S. Department of Homeland Security, Immigration and Customs Enforcement (ICE), and Eurojust.
 The operation was part of the international strategies that address the problems of malware, botnet schemes, and illicit markets or darknets.
 It was also linked with the war on drugs effort with the participation of the U.S. Drug Enforcement Administration (DEA).